Find Affordable College Courses

 Weston, MA

-Regis College did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the suburb of Weston, Regis College is a private not-for-profit school with a small student population.
+Regis College came in at #10 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in the New England Region ranking.
+Located in the large suburb of Weston, Regis College is a private not-for-profit school with a small student population.

 About 87% of the students majoring in nursing at the school are women while 13% are male.